 So what’s the bottom line?

-Well, they cost $40 more than my favorite Perry Ellis dress pants, but, the idea of us being “industrial athletes” and having to have the best performance gear for your job makes for a credible argument to have them.
-However, be sure to check out Truewerk’s Pro Purchase Program to save some money.
+These cost more than my favorite Perry Ellis dress pants.
+However, the idea of us being “industrial athletes” and having to have the best performance gear for our job makes for a credible argument to wear them.
 Being comfortable all day long and having intelligently designed clothes that serve a purpose makes the Truewerk G2 WerkPant an easy decision for me.

 TrueWerk G2 Werkpant Key Features

 - G270 & G300 WerkFabrics feature Cordura nylon 6.6 blended with cotton for werk-level abrasion resistance, stretch mobility & burn/not-melt performance.